History of UK immigration control: 2007–2008: Border and Immigration Agency to UK Border Agency

 The events of 2006 involving the foreign prisoners crisis prompted a "re-branding" exercise combined with the move to turn IND into an executive agency.
 Since 1999 a great deal of legislative time, resources and development capital had been allocated to immigration issues.
 The mistakes that led to the resignation of Beverley Hughes and Charles Clarke led to consideration of whether more fundamental change was required.

 The Border and Immigration Agency was created on 1 April 2007.
 This was not the unified border force that had been recommended by the Home Affairs Committee in 2001.
-The creation of the new agency took place in the wake of the, still toxic, Foreign National Prisoners scandal.
+The creation of the new agency took place in the wake of the Foreign National Prisoners scandal.
 The publicly stated benefits were that the agency would be more accountable.
 The key organisational change was that of regionalisation.
 The new agency would be divided into six new regions each under the command of a Director.
-Border staff would not be regionalised owing the fact that their workforce was inextricably tethered to ports in London and the South East.
+Border staff would not be regionalised owing to the fact that their workforce was inextricably tethered to ports in London and the South East.
 The Immigration Service Ports Directorate would, for the first time, be uniformed.
 The case for regionalisation was set out on the basis that local teams would form closer links with other regional government offices and with local communities.
 The Unions suspected another motive of creating an environment where national pay scales would be ended in favour of local rates.
-The practical argument for regionalisation appeared to undermined by the fact that most migrants lived in the South East.

-The fate of Immigration Service enforcement staff was less clear cut.
-They already had a regional structure but the directorate was again be disbanded and reorganised along a new regional structure.
+The fate of Immigration Service enforcement staff was unclear.
+They already had a regional structure but the directorate was again disbanded and reorganised along a new regional structure.
 The central management structures for enforcement were disbanded and their functions dispersed.
 As the new agency was created so the Immigration Service ceased to exist but their functions continued under a new umbrella organisation called the Border and Immigration Agency.
-On 1 July the Prime Minister, Gordon Brown, announced that he was going to:“reform the UK’s border arrangements, integrating the work of Customs, the Border and Immigration Agency and UKvisas, overseas and at the main points of entry to the UK, and establishing a unified border force”.
+On 1 July the Prime Minister, Gordon Brown, announced that he was going to: "reform the UK's border arrangements, integrating the work of Customs, the Border and Immigration Agency and UKvisas, overseas and at the main points of entry to the UK, and establishing a unified border force".

-The Cabinet Office quickly published a “review” document “Security in a Global Hub - Establishing the UK’s new border arrangements”.
+The Cabinet Office quickly published a "review" document "Establishing the UK's new border arrangements".